 1. Start With The Basics

 Once you’ve established your company as a legal entity, the next step is to set up an office.
 Luckily, it’s as simple as setting aside a room in your home.
 Nonetheless, for the sake of privacy, you’d want to set up a separate post office box for correspondence.

 Finally, you’ll require an email address and a phone number.
-There are a ton of online services offering ‘automatic call forwarding‘ if you need a separate phone number but still want to use your own mobile phone.
+There are a ton of online services that offer automatic call forwarding if you need a separate phone number but still want to use your own mobile phone.

 2. Writing a Property Management Business Plan